CEN-3073-KK/AES-Structural-Engineering/Business Analysis.md

 The support that is necessary for the product after release would be from the ITS and human resources teams to maintain, preserve, and run the webpage.
 The ITS would be providing maintenance by maintaining the webpages and website by maintaining the server running the webpage and updating the content and items.
 ITS would also be training human resources to use the new system.
 Human resources will be operating the page, receiving emails, and calls from the system by the users.

 ## Preliminary retirement concept
 To retire the system is to either update to a better system or completely change the system altogether.
 When being retired, the designs would be archived and logged as design assets.
-The systems will redirect to the updated or new webpage.
+The systems will redirect their links to the updated or new webpages.

 # 7. Project Constraints